JeffOnABike/crab-project/README.md

 #OVERVIEW

 The goal of my project was to predict the commercial catch of Dungeness Crab in the Northern California Eureka area.
-The Eureka area (defined by ports between Fort Bragg and the Oregon border) historically has contributed about 3/4 of all Dungeness for the state, but has also experienced dramatic and unpredictable seasonal fluctuations.
+The Eureka area (defined by port from Fort Bragg northward to the Oregon border) historically has contributed about 3/4 of all Dungeness for the state, but has also experienced dramatic and unpredictable seasonal fluctuations.

 To address this uncertainty, I created a predictive model that estimates landings in this crucial region a year ahead of time.
 The best-performing model incorporates data of landings from previous seasons as well as relevant exogenous environmental factors sampled from 3-4 years prior to the target prediction year.
 These findings are reasonable considering that this variety of crab is known to become of commercially legal size at age 3-4.